 - (1) The amount of a grant award is based on program funding availability and application evaluation by the TEF administrator.
-Applications may be funded entirely, or the commission may fund a portion of the proposed application. - (2) If a project is expected to benefit multiple states or power regions, the amount of grant funding will be based on the percentage of the project's benefits that are expected to be provided to areas in Texas and outside of the ERCOT region. - (3) If a project is awarded for an electric generating facility that serves an industrial load or PUN, the amount of grant funding will be based on the percentage of that electric generating facility's capacity that exclusively serves the power region or grid in which the electric generating facility is located. - (4) Grants will be awarded only to fund eligible capital costs to implement a project in an approved application.
-Any costs funded by a grant under this section must not be included in rates, or otherwise collected from customers. - (5) A single applicant will not be awarded more than \$200 million in grants under this section.
-For purposes of this paragraph, grant funds awarded to joint applicants will be allocated to each applicant based on terms in the grant agreement mutually agreed to by the joint applicants and the TEF administrator.
+Applications may be funded entirely, or the commission may fund a portion of the proposed application. - (2) If a project is expected to benefit multiple states or power regions, the amount of grant funding will be based on the percentage of the project's benefits that are expected to be provided to areas in Texas and outside of the ERCOT region. - (3) If a project is awarded for an electric generating facility that serves an industrial load or PUN, the amount of grant funding will be based on the percentage of that electric generating facility's capacity that exclusively serves the power region or grid in which the electric generating facility is located. - (4)(2)Grants will be awarded only to fund eligible capital expenditures or vegetation management expenses incurred to implement a projects in an approved applications.
+Any costsexpenses funded by a grant under this section must not be included in any rates, or otherwise collected from customers base. - (5)(3)A single applicant will not be awarded more than \$200 million in grants under this section.
+For purposes of this paragraph, grant funds awarded to a joint project will be allocated to each applicant based on terms in the grant agreement mutually agreed among joint applicants and the TEF administrator.

-(6) To receive a grant payment under this section, an applicant must enter into a grant agreement in the form and manner specified by the commission.
-The TEF administrator may separate or combine projects across applications into one or more grant agreements.
-An uncured breach of the executed grant agreement will be grounds for the TEF administrator to determine that an applicant is ineligible to obtain any future grant payments under this section.
+(6)(4)ToIn order to receive a grant payment under this section, an applicants must enter into a grant agreement in the form and manner specified by the commission.
+The TEF administrator may separate or combine projects across applications into one or more any number of grant agreements.
+Failure to enter into a grant agreement or aAn uncured breach of the executed grant agreement will be grounds for the TEF administrator to determine that an applicant is ineligible to obtain any future grant payments under this section.
 The TEF administrator may tailor any applicable reporting requirements, period of performance, milestones, performance metrics and targets, deliverables, and payment schedules for individual projects, all of which will be included in the grant agreement.

-(f) Grant payment terms.
+(f) Grant payment process terms.

-- (1) Payment terms for each project will be determined by the TEF administrator and specified in the corresponding grant agreement.
-A grantee must comply with all terms and conditions outlined in the grant agreement, including all reporting requirements, and all federal or state statutes, rules, regulations, or guidance applicable to the grant award to be eligible for grant fund disbursement. - (2) A grantee may receive grant funds in advance of incurring costs, as specified in the grant agreement. - (3) The commission will withhold or require the return of payments for costs that are found ineligible, or if a grantee fails to comply with the requirements described in paragraph (1) of this subsection.
+- Payment terms for each project will be determined by the TEF administrator and specified in the corresponding grant agreement.
+A grantee must comply with all terms and conditions reporting requirements-outlined in the grant agreement, including all reporting requirements, and all federal or state statutes, rules, regulations, or guidance applicable to the grant award-to be eligible for grant fund disbursement. - (2) A grantee may receive grant funds in advance of incurring expenses, as specified in the grant agreement.

+(3) The commission will withhold or require the return of payments for expenses that are found ineligible, or if a grantee fails to comply with the requirements described in paragraph (1) of this subsection.